lelegard/arm-cpusysregs/docs/pac-format.md

 The number of bits in the PAC is variable, typically from 7 to 16 bits.

 The actual number of bits in the PAC depends on several factors:
-- The size of the virtual address space for the processes (typically 47 or 48 bits).
+- The size of the virtual address space for the processes, typically 47 or 48 bits.
+  For the record, 47 and 48 bits respectively address 128 and 256 TB of virtual memory, which is probably sufficient for most applications.
 - The usage of other security mechanisms which also use the upper bits.
   The optional Memory Tagging Extension (MTE) - which is a more recent Arm extension than PAC - uses the upper 8 bits of data addresses to "tag" their usage and check